-I raised baby N the same way as I had raised M. She napped outside in her stroller every day, went on hikes in the baby wrap and carrier, and played outside daily.
+I raised the Little Naturalist the same way as I had raised the Big Naturalist.
+She napped outside in her stroller every day, went on hikes in the baby wrap and carrier, and played outside daily.
 But around the time she became verbal, it became clear that she didn’t seem to share the rest of the family’s love for the outdoors, especially in the fall and winter.
 She threw tantrums when I tried to put her boots on.
 She threw tantrums when I tried to take them off.
 She threw tantrums in the carrier.
 She threw tantrums when I let her to walk by herself.
 She threw tantrums for the sake of throwing tantrums and screamed that she wanted to go inside.
 Epic fail for outdoorsy mom.

 I was starting to wonder if this was a battle I was going to lose.
 Maybe I should just throw in the towel and go inside?
 Put her in front of a dinosaur movie and be done with the whole spending-time-in-nature thing for a while.
 But instead I decided to get creative.
-I started to think about ways to make hiking more fun for all of us and have gradually been able to get N on board.
+I started to think about ways to make hiking with toddlers more fun and have gradually been able to get the Little Naturalist on board.
 These are some things that have worked for us:

 - Don’t bite off more than you can chew.
 If your child really isn’t into the outdoorsy thing, you’ll probably have a greater chance of success with several shorter hikes than a really long one.
 If not, you’re at least closer to home in case of a meltdown.

-- Focus on your child’s interests.
+- Let your child take the lead.
 If she’s more interested in looking at an ant colony or playing with the pretty leaves on the ground than making it to the next mile marker, so be it.
 It may take you two hours to walk a mile but at least you’re outside having fun.

 - Try to find trails that have a lot of varying terrain that encourages adventure and imaginative play.
 Rock formations, board walks, ladders, fallen logs and bridges have been big hits with both of my girls.